Analida's Ethnic Spoon

 Enjoy beef kabobs with your friends and family

 Enjoy Moroccan food communally.
 People eat out of the same cooking pot/platter.
-The diverse flavors make Moroccan food an adventure for the palate.
-These Moroccan inspired beef kebabs are perfect for dinner on a summer night.
-Take them to a picnic, they will be a hit.
+The diverse flavors of Moroccan food make it an adventure for the palate.
+These Moroccan-inspired beef kebabs are perfect for dinner on a summer night.
+Take them to a picnic, and they will be a hit.

 Here are the steps to make great Moroccan kabobs: